Connect with others who understand.

 Primary biliary cholangitis (formerly known as primary biliary cirrhosis), or PBC, often isn’t diagnosed until the later stages of the disease.
 Many people don’t experience any PBC symptoms until their disease has progressed.
 Early symptoms like pruritus (itchy skin) and fatigue may also be caused by other diseases.
 Your doctor may have a difficult time making a diagnosis with early PBC.

-If you notice any symptoms of PBC, it’s important to make an appointment with your doctor.
-They’ll use your medical and family history, physical exam results, blood and imaging tests, and a liver biopsy to make a final diagnosis.
-Your doctor will also rule out similar liver diseases, including primary sclerosing cholangitis.
+If you start noticing any symptoms of PBC, it’s important to make an appointment with your doctor.
+They’ll use your medical and family history, blood and imaging tests, physical exam results, and a liver biopsy to make a final diagnosis.
+Your doctor will also rule out other similar liver diseases, including primary sclerosing cholangitis and autoimmune hepatitis.

 PBC is a progressive inflammatory liver disease that damages your liver’s bile ducts.
 Receiving an accurate diagnosis is key to starting the right treatment and delaying disease progression.
 Although there isn’t a cure for PBC, it can be managed with medications and surgery.